Budibase/website/content/blog/data/data-sources.md

 ## Data access layers

 When talking about data sources, it’s also important to have a grasp of how web apps connect to data.
 We touched on this a little bit earlier.
-Recall that the data layer is where your app stores, accesses and manages data.
+Recall that the data layer is where your app stores, accesses, and manages data.

 The data source is the part of this that handles storage.